top of page

 Callipteroma sexguttata

-yellow pan trap kept at ground level, yellow pan trap erected at canopy levels, Malaise trap, suction trap and light trap revealed that yellow pan trap kept at ground level as the most effective gadget in trapping the parasitoids
+During the study period, parasitoid individuals representing 11 superfamilies, 28 families, and 174 species were collected.Field experiments conducted to evaluate the efficiency of six different parasitoid collection methods—sweep net, yellow pan trap at ground level, yellow pan trap at canopy level, Malaise trap, suction trap, and light trap—revealed that the yellow pan trap placed at ground level was the most effective for trapping parasitoids.

 I have also described a new species in the family Evaniidae Prosevania austrina sp. n.

-I evaluated profenofos and hexithiazox against major pests of tea and quantified the pesticide residues to calculate the safe waiting period after spraying these chemicals.
+I evaluated the efficacy of profenofos and hexithiazox against major tea pests and quantified the pesticide residues to determine the safe waiting period after applying these chemicals.
+Additionally, I assessed the safety of these pesticides for the predominantly available parasitoids in the tea ecosystem.

 bottom of page